What are Diamond Sponges made of and can I recycle them?Updated 16 days ago

 When the coating is fully worn smooth or the foam starts crumbling apart, wrap the remains in a scrap of paper or used packaging and place in household general waste.

-A 4-pack of Diamond Sponges handles the tough jobs regular cloths and sponges can't touch.
+Diamond Sponges handle the tough jobs regular cloths and sponges can't touch.
+High-density PU foam with a silica alumina coating.

 Pair Diamond Sponges with Universal Cleaner for lifting power on stubborn stains.